Are you someone who struggles to trust in relationships?

 Empathy and compassion for another’s process is huge because this fosters forgiveness which is a major barrier to trust.
 When I am working through forgiveness for someone who did me wrong, I always envision them as a wounded child who was unconsciously acting from their own pain.

-I try and see how what they did was trying to meet their own needs and make it less about me and more about them.
-Knowing that they were lacking the ability to meet their needs in a healthy way and I just happened to get caught in the crossfire.
+I tried to see how what they did was trying to meet their own needs, making it less about me and more about them.
+I knew that they lacked the ability to meet their needs healthily, and I just happened to get caught in the crossfire.

 When you do someone wrong to meet your own needs, would you not want that same grace when someone is trying to process the pain you inflicted on them?